-The 2018 HEAR Scholarship Application Cycle is now open.
+The HEAR Scholarship Application Cycle is closed.

 The HEAR Scholarship Application Process

 A great first step in the application process is to contact your college or guidance counselor who can help you navigate the following steps.
 Next, visit the application portal and begin the process!
 It can take several days or weeks to collect all of your work and volunteering information, write your essays, and request information from outside resources, so start early and save your results until you are ready to submit the application.

 In the personal information section, we ask students to tell us who they are and why they qualify for a HEAR Scholarship.
 We want to hear about your volunteer work and activities, sports or other extracurriculars as well as work experience.
 We also ask you to complete several sentences and write two essays that tell us more about who you are.